How Often Should You Wash Your Hair?

 For me washing my hair twice a week works.
-For you, every day may work.
+For you, every other day may work.
 It all comes down to personal preference.
 So test out different wash schedules and see what works best.

 It's also suggested you discover what type of wavy hair you have by reading this guide.
 It'll help you care for your wavy hair better.

 WHAT HAPPENS IF I WASH MY HAIR TOO OFTEN?

 Washing your hair frequently can strip away the natural oils that your scalp produces to keep your hair healthy and hydrated.
 These oils (known as sebum) help to nourish your hair, protect it from damage, and keep it looking shiny, lustrous and frizz free.